 Today, this great historic asset is threatened.
 In response, The Milwaukee Preservation Alliance, in partnership with key local, regional and national stakeholders, have spearheaded a renewed effort to protect, repair and rehabilitate the Milwaukee VA Soldiers Home District.
 The Milwaukee Preservation Alliance is at work to identify and capitalize upon opportunities to motivate the greater community and the VA to take steps to put the District, a national treasure, back into the service of veterans.
 With wise stewardship, the Soldiers Home can be a place of enhanced services to veterans, commemorating the Civil War and honoring the sacrifice of veterans of all wars.

-Thanks in large part to an advocacy and awareness effort led by the Milwaukee Preservation Alliance (MPA), six of the Soldiers Home’s vacant buildings – including the iconic Old Main - are currently being renovated.
-101 supportive housing units for veterans and their families who are homeless or at risk of becoming homeless will be created.
-Veterans in need will once again receive care and healing at the Soldiers Home, because every hero deserves a home.
+Thanks in large part to an advocacy and awareness effort led by the Milwaukee Preservation Alliance (MPA), six of the Soldiers Home’s vacant buildings – including the iconic Old Main - have been renovated. to provide 101 supportive housing units for veterans and their families who are homeless or at risk of becoming homeless .
+Veterans in need are once again receiving care and healing at the Soldiers Home, because every hero deserves a home.

 THE NEED REMAINS